lowrycito/handbook/pages/study-manual-general-handbook-36-creating-changing-and-naming-new-units.md

 A stake president starts a new proposal at “[Boundary and Leadership Proposals](https://lcr.churchofjesuschrist.org/boundary-proposals "https://lcr.churchofjesuschrist.org/boundary-proposals").”
 If he cannot use the online system, he can download paper forms by clicking on the link.

 Approval of proposed ward or branch changes comes from the First Presidency.
 Generally, a decision can take up to six weeks after receiving a completed proposal.

+36.3

+## Creating or Changing Branches in Missions

 A mission president may propose creating new branches in a mission.
 There is not a minimum number of members needed to create a branch in a mission.
 However, new branches generally should have at least four priesthood holders.
 At least one should be an active, full-tithe-paying Melchizedek Priesthood holder.